Flotomate/product_docs/source/admin/admin-automation/ad-approval-workflow.rst

 =================

-Approval Workflow helps Administrators to automate the Approval process in Flotomate.
-Flotomate allows you to create an Approval Workflow that, when initiated, creates an Approval and automatically adds approvers.
+Approval Workflow helps Administrators to automate the Approval process in Motadata.
+Motadata allows you to create an Approval Workflow that, when initiated, creates an Approval and automatically adds approvers.

 You can create an Approval workflow for: